loechel/praesentationen/plone-security-in-context.rst

 And what are good indicators for security?
 ------------------------------------------

-* Do Number of Published Problems (CVEs and CVE Scores) give a good comparisson?
+* Do Number of Published Problems (CVEs and CVE Scores) give a good comparison?
 * Number of Hacked Sites
 * Zero Day Exploides

 SORRY NO!
 =========

-Those are not objective and relevant comparisson and those do not reflect the current situation
+Those are not objective and relevant comparison and those do not reflect the current situation

 ----

-:id: is-plone-Secure-answer3
+:id: proof-of-security
 :class: slide level-1
-:data-x: r+0
+:data-x: r+1000
-:data-y: r+1000
+:data-y: 1000

 How to proof Security
 =====================